COVID-19 Policies and Procedures

-This document contains our plan to welcome students to campus during the 2021-2022 school year.
+This document contains our plan to welcome students to campus during the 2022-2023 school year.
 Please review it carefully, as it shares policies and procedures that prioritize our community’s health and safety.

 No students will be permitted to begin the school year without all required paperwork and current medical forms, including all updated immunizations.

 Social and Emotional Well-being: Students have a broad range of experiences they bring to the classroom each day.
-Pedagogy and classroom practices will provide greater attention to student mental health and well-being to build resilience and cope with the lingering stress or anxiety students may experiencing based on the pandemic context.
+Pedagogy and classroom practices will provide greater attention to student mental health and well-being to build resilience and cope with the lingering stress or anxiety students may be experiencing based on the pandemic context.
 Social emotional learning will continue to be thoughtfully woven into all aspects of the student experience.

 Academic Excellence: We believe that children achieve their highest potential when they are in a challenging academic environment that allows them to be active, engaged learners.
 A continuous, in-person educational experience is vitally important to achieving this.